HughKeenan/boardwalk/README.md

 Tips in how to best use flexboxes to display links in the footer were obtained from https://css-tricks.com/almanac/properties/a/align-items/

 Information on how to fix navlinks was found here: https://www.geeksforgeeks.org/how-to-create-links-to-sections-within-the-same-page-in-html/

+The code for embedding the map was taken from here: https://www.maps.ie/create-google-map/

+The favicon came from here: https://favicon.io/emoji-favicons/performing-arts